petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-simple-display-page-templates.md

 1. Click the *Styles* tab from the menu on the right side of the screen.

-1. Under *Spacing*, click the top and bottom margins (in the outer rectangle) and set them to use the *Spacer 3* margin.
+1. Under *Spacing*, click the top and bottom margins (in the outer rectangle) and set them to use the *Spacer 3* margin (1 rem).

+   This creates a buffer of space, above and below where your template is displayed.

-1. Click the left margin and set it to use the *Spacer 5* margin so the article content is moved further to the right on the page.
+1. Click the left margin and set it to use the *Spacer 5* margin (3 rem) so the article content is moved further to the right on the page.

    ![Increase the margins using the Spacing menu.](./adding-simple-display-page-templates/images/05.png)